julsraemy/prezi/md/pia-ringvorlesung-2024.md

 <!--

-This dimension reinforces the essential role played by a variety of entities, predominantly CHIs, in safeguarding and managing resources, ensuring their preservation and accessibility for present and future generations.
+This dimension reinforces the essential role played by a variety of entities, predominantly classic cultural heritage institions sometimes called the GLAM or LAM sector or academic instituitions, in safeguarding and managing resources, ensuring their preservation and accessibility for present and future generations.
 However, it's crucial to acknowledge the great divide in terms of resources, with indigenous and local communities often facing challenges in custodianship responsibilities.

  -->